Zheneq/EvoS/docs/knowledge-base/12-design-assessment.md

 Convert one manager at a time to an instance class with an interface (`ISessionRegistry`, `IGroupRegistry`, `IServerPool`, `IGameRegistry`), keeping a static `Instance` shim so call sites migrate gradually.
-Compose them in `CentralServer.Init` (or Microsoft DI, which ASP.NET already provides).
+Compose them with Microsoft DI, which ASP.NET already provides.
 Priority order:
 `SessionManager` → `GroupManager` → `ServerManager`/`GameManager` → `MatchmakingManager`.

 **Step 1 complete (branch `refactor`):**